Pakistani government feels weight of army's heavy hand

 Asked to sum up the message General Raheel Sharif wanted to convey at the gathering, he added: "The time for talk is over."

 The next day, Pakistani forces launched rare air strikes against militants holed up in the remote, lawless tribal belt near the Afghan border.
-It is not clear whether Sharif authorized the operation.
+It is not clear whether Sharif authorised the operation.

 On Thursday, they backed that up with the first major ground offensive against the Taliban there, undermining Sharif's year-long attempt to end a bloody insurgency across his country through peaceful means.